markabella/portfolio-iro/_posts/2017-06-12-outsourcing-threat.md

 Guess what?
 Based on new information from my experience, I enrolled back into Computer Science when I returned to the US.
 I no longer feared all programming jobs being outsourced.
 The thought to me now is ridiculous.

 For a job as complex as software development, you want to work with someone you can be on the same page on most of the time.
-You don't want to be tied up in constant miscommunication.
+You don’t want to be tied up in constant miscommunication.

 <h4>Culture Fit</h4>
 When hiring, wise companies seek out culture fit.
 Maybe a candidate can do a specific job, but if both candidate and company values don’t match, it’s like attempting an organ transplant with conflicting blood types.
 Get ready for failure and rejection.